Class 12 NCERT Solutions Business Studies - Planning - Free PDF Download

 Rules are thought to be the most basic of designs.
 The goal of planning is to deliberate and decide on a future course of action.

 Similarly, rules are statements that aid in determining whether or not an action should be conducted.

 However, rules are rigorous in nature and must be followed exactly as written until a change is requested.

-Noncompliance with the rules results in disciplinary actions taken by the organization.
-It indicates a managerial judgment about whether or not to pursue a specific action.
+Noncompliance with the rules results in disciplinary actions taken by the organisation.
+It indicates a managerial judgement about whether or not to pursue a specific action.

-For example, an organization may have regulations governing employee punch-in and punch-out times, and all employees must abide by these standards.
-Rules serve as a guide for the general behavior of employees in an organization.
+For example, an organisation may have regulations governing employee punch-in and punch-out times, and all employees must abide by these standards.
+Rules serve as a guide for the general behaviour of employees in an organisation.

 4. Rama Stationery Mart has made a decision to make all the payments by e-transfers only.
 Identify the type of plan adopted by Rama Stationery Mart.

 Ans: The type of plan used is a policy.
 Rama Stationery Mart has adopted a payment policy that requires all payments to be made via e-transfers only.

 Policy is a broad statement that defines the boundaries within which decisions are made and directs decisions toward the achievement of goals.